Larry Goodman

 Laurence Goodman (born 15 September 1937) is an Irish businessman, chiefly involved in the beef processing industry.
 He is the 6th generation of a livestock and meat exporting family and founded what is now ABP Food Group in 1954.
-He is the Executive Chairman of the company which has grown to become one of Europe's largest agri-business companies with 51 processing plants in Ireland, the United Kingdom, Spain, France, Denmark, Netherlands, Austria, Poland.
+He is the Executive Chairman of the company which has grown to become one of Europe's largest agri-business companies with 51 processing plants in Ireland, Great Britain, Spain, France, Denmark, Netherlands, Austria and Poland.
 ABP employs over 11,000 people.
 Separately, the Goodman family office has business interests in property, healthcare and productive arable and beef farming.

 His companies attracted controversy during the 1991 Beef Tribunal, while a burger manufacturing facility, Silvercrest, was one of a number of high-profile food manufacturing facilities which were involved in the 2013 European horse meat scandal.
 An investigation by the Irish Government into the issue concluded that the company had never knowingly purchased meat containing equine DNA.

 Personal life

-Goodman was born in County Louth.
+Goodman was born in County Louth in the east of Ireland.
 He attended St Mary's College, Dundalk, but left school without finishing his Intermediate Certificate, and followed his father into the meat industry, starting with meat by-products and sheep.
 He was "born to a well-off family who had been in the meat business for six generations".
 He lives with his wife Kitty at Castlebellingham, County Louth.
-His brother Peter Goodman worked as deputy chairman of Goodman International and his other brother Michael was a farmer in County Louth.
+His brother Peter Goodman, who had worked as deputy chairman of Goodman International (now deceased), fell out with Larry; they hadn't talked in years prior to his death.
+Larry owed Peter a large amount of money at the time of his death and refused to pay his widow what was rightly owed.
+His other brother Michael was a farmer in County Louth.
 They are no longer talking to one another.